Kinovea/kinovea-docs/source/annotation/style_and_opacity.rst

 **Fading duration (frames)**

-This option controls the duration of the ramps before and after the maximum opacity, until the drawing becomes completely invisible.
+This option controls the duration of the ramps before and after the maximum opacity until the drawing becomes completely invisible.